Salmon with chermoula, pickled onion, and fresh herbs at Stereo 41 in Walnut Creek

 As one of Walnut Creek’s newset restaurants we wanted to bring something unique to the area.
 While most restaurants utilize nationwide distributors we go the extra mile to source locally.

-Our Seafood Comes from a Local Bay Area Distributor
+Our Seafood Comes from Local Bay Area Distributors

-From the grill, salmon arrives with chermoula, pickled onion, and herbs.
-Whole branzino gets the same treatment.
-At lunch, grilled Nordic trout anchors our build-your-own bowls, salads, and wraps.
-The seafood platter oysters, hamachi sashimi, tuna tartare is the full picture in one order.
+From the grill, a wild caught Thai Snapper arrives to your table canoe cut and deboned smothered with red chermoula, citrus, and herbs.
+At lunch, grilled Steelhead trout anchors our build-your-own bowls, salads, and wraps.
+The seafood platter; oysters, hamachi, tuna, and gulf prawns is the full picture in one order.

 Fresh fish does not need to announce itself.
 It just tastes right.